lanevillec/lanevillec/README.md

 ## 💡 Featured Machine Learning Explorations

-*(These links will come alive as each project is polished and published!
-They reflect the active areas of my ML development.)*

 * **[Stock Market Volatility Prediction with LSTMs 📈](https://github.com/lanevillec/lstm-volatility-predictor)**
     * *Exploration:* Building a Long Short-Term Memory (LSTM) network to forecast stock market volatility.
 This project leverages time-series analysis and recurrent neural networks to predict a crucial factor in financial risk management, bridging my finance background with advanced machine learning techniques.